This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Norway.

 What arbitral institutions (if any) exist in your country?
 When were their rules last amended?
 Are any amendments being considered?

-There has historically been only one arbitral institution in Norway.
+Historically, there has only been one arbitral institution in Norway.
 That is the Arbitration and Dispute Resolution institute of the Oslo Chamber of Commerce (OCC).
 The institute is a body incorporated in the Chamber, which deals with matters of arbitration and dispute resolution.
-The arbitration rules were last amended in 2016, and the new rules on arbitration, together with new rules on mediation, went into force January 1, 2017.
-The rules are currently scrutinized to ensure that they do not in any way hinder digitalization of the proceedings.
+The arbitration rules were last amended in 2016, and the new rules on arbitration, together with new rules on mediation, went into force 1 January 2017.

 Is there a specialist arbitration court in your country?